kliubc23/kliubc23.github.io/_pages/about.md

 Memberships
 ======
+* Society for the Neurobiology of Language, 2026 – present
 * The Linguistic Society of Hong Kong (LSHK), 2025 – present
 * Acoustical Society of America (ASA), 2024 – present
 * International Association of Chinese Linguistics (IACL), 2022 – 2023